CarlesBou/self-adaptive-PLM/README.md

 ## Licenses
-This work is dual-licensed under Creative Commons Zero v1.0 Universal (or any later version) for our contribution and MIT license for parts coming from the *jMetal* framework.
+This work is dual-licensed under Creative Commons Zero v1.0 Universal (or any later version) license for our contribution and MIT license for parts coming from the *jMetal* framework.